 Budget laptops – are they worth it?
 Well, yes.
 If you shop savvy and know what you need.
-Expensive laptops are intended for those who require loads of processing power, RAM, and storage space.
+Laptops over £1000 or more are intended for those who require loads of processing power, RAM, and storage space.
 These high-performance machines are there for people who will be running resource-heavy applications for video and image editing.

 If you, like most people, aren’t intending to spend hours making YouTube videos, or play some performance-heavy video games, then the specifications you require lower considerably, and with them, the laptop’s price.
 This means that even when you are on the tightest of budgets, there is still a laptop for you, offering all the functionality you'll ever need.